An ad-free and cookie-free website.

 And finally, R-squared or correlation squared for a range of 0 to 1.

-Now copy that row of regressions statistics down and you've done it.
+Now copy that row of regression statistics down and you've done it.
 Review these with line or bar charts and your portfolio analysis and model building skills are sure to improve.

 Click box for answer.

 Still unclear on rolling regression?
-Leave a question in the comments section on YouTube or check out the Quant 101 series.
+Leave a question in the comments section on YouTube or check out the Quant 101 series with 27 free Excel tutorials.

 Our trained humans found other terms in the category statistics for finance you may find helpful.

-If you like this stuff, you would benefit by subscribing to our YouTube Channel.
+If you like this stuff, you would benefit by subscribing to our YouTube Channel, and follow @factorpad for updates.